joepowers16/alcohol/README.md

 This project explores publicly available data on alcohol consumption.
+Please execute the command make in the terminal to recreate the entire analysis.